Protections at work

-- have a benefit, role or responsibility under a workplace law (for example, The Fair Work Act 2009 or state/territory workers' compensation legislation), instrument (for example, an award or registered agreement) or an order made by an industrial body (for example, the Fair Work Commission)
+- have a benefit, role or responsibility under a workplace law (for example, the Fair Work Act 2009 (FW Act), Sex Discrimination Act 1984, or state/territory work health and safety laws or workers' compensation laws), a workplace instrument (for example, an award or registered agreement), or a workplace order made by an industrial body (for example, the Fair Work Commission)

-- are an employee and can make a complaint or inquiry about their employment.
-For example, an employee making an enquiry about their pay to their employer.
+- are an employee making a complaint or enquiry about their employment (for example, an employee asking their employer about their pay rate.

 Industrial activities include doing or not doing the following:

-- being involved in establishing a union or employer association
+- being involved in setting up a union or employer association

-- organising, promoting, encouraging or participating in lawful activities for a union or employer association
+- encouraging or participating in lawful activities organised or promoted by a union or employer association

 - representing the views, claims or interests of a union or employer association

-- complying with lawful requests made by a union or employer association
+- following lawful requests made by a union or employer association

 - paying a fee to a union or employer association

-- asking to be represented by a union or employer association.
+- asking a union or employer association to represent you.

-An employee or prospective employee has the right to be free from discrimination at work.
+Employees and prospective employees have the right to be free from discrimination based on protected attributes.

-Adverse action is action that’s unlawful if it’s taken for particular reasons.
+Adverse action is unlawful if it’s taken for a prohibited reason or reasons.

-Adverse action includes doing or threatening to do any of the following:
+Adverse action includes doing, threatening or organising to do any of the following:

 - firing an employee

-- injuring the employee in their employment, for example, not giving an employee legal entitlements such as pay or leave
+- injuring an employee in their employment (for example, not giving an employee their legal entitlements, such as pay or leave)

 - changing an employee's job to their disadvantage